PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Related Work

 \subsection{Persistent Homology on Graph Data}

 In recent years, PH, a method of analyzing the topological features of data, has been widely used to analyze graph data.
 It has demonstrated its effectiveness in graph classification tasks by analyzing the topology of graphs~\cite{horn2021topological, ye2023treph, carriere2020perslay, taiwo2024explaining, wen2024tensor, immonen2024going, ying2024boosting, zhao2019learning} and has been applied to node classification tasks~\cite{horn2021topological, chen2021topological, zhao2020persistence}.
+Bhatia \textit{et al.}~\cite{bhatia2019persistent} successfully proposed applying PH to LP problem.
 However, its suitability for LP tasks has been limited, and research on applying PH for LP has progressed slowly.
 Yan \textit{et al.}~\cite{yan2021link} proposed an intriguing approach by integrating PH with GNNs.
 While their model demonstrates the potential of PH for capturing topological features of graph data, it relies on GNN structures.
 Additionally, the TLC-GNN requires further research on datasets without node attributes.

 Although PH has demonstrated success in graph and node classification tasks, its filtration technique, tailored to analyzing the entire graph structure, might not be optimal for LP as the role of each node in LP differs from that in graph or node classification tasks.
 To address this challenge and advance research in LP, we develop a filtration method tailored explicitly to LP tasks.